What is Git and how could I use it to upload my website?

 Initializing a repository made one very important change to your project, which is that it creates the concept of branches to your workflow.
 Once you initialize it, all of the files are now considered to live on the

-$ git branch updates $ git branch * master updates
+$ git branch updates $ git branch * main updates

 Now when you list the branches in your repository,